anders-biostat/linked-charts/doc/mds/types/scatter.md

 </pre>

 In this example, the IDs are just numbers, and you can see that on the information labels for each point.
-You can change the names using <tt>elementLabel</tt>.
+You can change the names using [elementLabel]().
 Unlike IDs, names do not need to be unique.
 This actually can be any text you want to be associated with a data point.
-Fot example, try to add this line of code
+Fot example, try to add these lines to the code

 <pre class="tiy" runnable="false">
 scatterplot
   .elementLabel(function(k) {return data[k].species})
+  .update();
 </pre>

-More straightforward way to put your text on the information label is, of course, just to set the HTML code for this label through <tt>informText</tt> property.
+More straightforward way to put your text on the information label is, of course, just to set the HTML code for this label through [informText](layer) property.

 <pre class="tiy" runnable="false">
 scatterplot
   .informText(function(k) {
-    return "Species: " + data[k].species;
+    return "<b>Species:</b> " + data[k].species;
   })
+  .update();
 </pre>

-If you don't want IDs to be consequtive numbers, you can set them manually, using the <tt>dataIds</tt> property, which should be an array of all the IDs.
-This may be useful if your data are stored in a form of object with named fields.
+If you don't want IDs to be consequtive numbers, you can set them manually, using the [elementIds]() property, which should be an array of all the IDs.
+This may be useful if your data are stored in a form of an object with named fields.

-On the chart bellow you can logarithmised expression values of several genes for two patient samples.
-The <tt>scatterData</tt> variable has the following structure
+On the chart bellow you can see logarithmised expression values of several genes for two patient samples.
+The <code>scatterData</code> variable has the following structure

 <pre class="tiy" runnable="false">
 {